Scott Minor – Executive Director

 Becky Minor lives by the continual mantra, “If you’re going to be a geek, go all out.”
-From serving as Drum Major of the junior high and high school marching bands, to founding the University of the Arts Gaming Society, to establishing Realm Makers, her pattern of bringing geeks together has a long history.
+From serving as Drum Major of the junior high and high school marching bands, to founding the University of the Arts Gaming Society, to founding the Realm Makers annual conference, her pattern of bringing geeks together has a long history.

 The Minor family makes their home about an hour outside Philadelphia, PA, where foam sword fights on a trampoline are just part of a normal Saturday afternoon.
 You can connect with Becky on Facebook, Twitter, and RebeccaPMinor.com